 }

 We define \MaxVCDIM as the maximization version of \VCDIM.

 \problemopt{\MaxVCDIM}{A hypergraph $H=(X,E)$.}{A maximum-size shattered subset $C \subseteq X$ of vertices.}

-Not much is known about the complexity of \MaxVCDIM: it is trivially $\log_2 |E|$-approximable by returning a single vertex; a lower bound on the running time of a potential PTAS has been proved~\cite{CHKX06}.
-It is mentioned as an outstanding open problem in~\cite{CJK02}.
-In the following we establish a connection between the approximability of \MaxVCDIM and \MaxNEQCL.
+The complexity of \MaxVCDIM is not well understood (it is mentioned as an outstanding open problem in~\cite{CJK02}), but a few results have been obtained.
+The problem is trivially $\log_2 |E|$-approximable (by an algorithm returning a single vertex).
+A lower bound on the running time of a potential PTAS has been proved (under the assumption that SNP problems cannot be solved in subexponential time)~\cite{CHKX06}.
+Very recently, a breakthrough about this question has been obtained under the \emph{randomized Exponential Time Hypothesis} (rETH) assumption (stating that \textsc{$3$-Sat} does not admit any subexponential Monte-Carlo algorithm)~\cite{inapproxVCDIM}.
+In the following, we establish a connection between the approximability of \MaxVCDIM and \MaxNEQCL.